 Ms St John says the Child Poverty Action Group now hopes to make this policy an election issue.

-Next story in National: Legal high retailers shut down for flouting new rules
+Next story in New Zealand: Legal high retailers shut down for flouting new rules

 Copyright © 2013, Radio New Zealand